-Bluetooth audio on Mac has always been finicky, as macOS always uses a standard audio codec for all kinds of headphones.
+Bluetooth audio on Mac can be finicky, as macOS uses a standard audio codec for all kinds of headphones.
 This can make the audio sound bad on Bluetooth headphones.
 Most headphones come with support for advanced audio codecs such as AAC and aptX.
 However, they will end up using the SBC codec when connected to a Mac.

 How to enable aptX and AAC codec on Mac?

-Both AAC and aptX codecs are available on macOS, but may not be enabled by default.
+Both AAC and aptX codecs are available on macOS but may not be enabled by default.
 There are two ways to force-enable these codecs on macOS.
-You can either download the Bluetooth Explorer app to make the changes, or you can use a set of simple Terminal commands.
+You can either download the Bluetooth Explorer app to make the changes or use a set of simple Terminal commands.
+We explain both below.

 Use Bluetooth Explorer

-This method works with all macOS versions, except for the latest version Big Sur.
-Here’s how to enable aptX or AAC on Mac using Bluetooth Explorer app.
+Here’s how to enable aptX or AAC on Mac using the Bluetooth Explorer app:

-2) Double click on the .dmg file to open its contents.
+3) Double-click the downloaded .dmg file to open its contents.
 Look for Bluetooth Explorer in the Hardware folder.

-3) Move Bluetooth Explorer to Applications folder on your Mac.
+4) Move Bluetooth Explorer to the Applications folder on your Mac.

-4) Launch the app and then click on Tools in the Menu bar.
+5) Launch the app and then click Tools in the menu bar.

-To check if this has worked, toggle Bluetooth off and on on your Mac, connect your Bluetooth headphones, and start playing a song.
-Now, in Bluetooth Explorer, click on Tools in the Menu Bar and select Audio Graph.
+To check if this has worked, toggle Mac’s Bluetooth off and on, connect your Bluetooth headphones, and start playing a song.
+Now, in Bluetooth Explorer, click Tools in the menu bar and select Audio Graph.
 Check the bottom of the graph to check what codec is being used.
 If your headphones support aptX, then you should see that macOS is now using the aptX codec.